djordjethai/personal_mem/readme.md

    - Users provide input, such as personal preferences ("I don't like apples") or business-related facts.

 2. **Fact Storage:**
-   - The assistant analyzes the input and stores the extracted facts in the relevant JSON file (either for personal or business facts), ensuring that existing facts are not overwritten.
+   - The assistant analyzes the input and stores the extracted facts in the relevant vectorstore index (either for personal or business facts), ensuring that existing facts are not overwritten.

 3. **Fact Retrieval:**
    - When a user asks a question, the assistant retrieves stored facts that match the query context.
 For instance, if the user requests, "Make me a recipe for a fruit salad, but without the fruit I don't like," the assistant searches for previously stored facts to exclude disliked fruits.